-FIT TESTING
+MEDICAL EVALUATIONS & FIT TESTING

-• In addition to the medical evaluation, you must also undergo a fit test procedure before being permitted to wear a respirator.
+- Before wearing respiratory protection, you must undergo a medical evaluation by a licensed physician to determine if you can safely wear a respirator. - In addition to the medical evaluation, you must also undergo a fit test procedure before being permitted to wear a respirator.
 A fit test ensures a proper fit and must be performed at least once a year while you are in the respiratory program.